weto91/kindle-cover-fixer/README.md

 - Fix your missing ebook covers in your Kindle library
 - Send the fixed images to your Kindle device in one click.
+- Clean your Kindle of unused covers
 - You won't have to do anything else to enjoy your covers again.

   THIS APPLICATION IS COMPATIBLE WITH ALL KINDLE MODELS.

 ## How to run the app
 - You can download the last release from: https://github.com/weto91/kindle-cover-fixer/releases/latest
-- There is a setup file that can be used as normal application in your windows computer (This application is compatible from Windows 7 to the last Windows version)
+- There is a zip file that contains the application.
+Please review the project wiki for more information.
+(This application is compatible from Windows 7 to the latest Windows version)

 ## How to use the application
 - The first thing to do is transfer the books from our calibre library to the Kindle device
-- Disconnect the device and wait for it to load the complete library
+- You can disconnect the device and wait for it to load the complete library (But is not necessary)
 	- With the Kindle device connected to the internet, wait for the following image to appear as the cover image of our ebooks

 ![Generic thumbnail](https://raw.githubusercontent.com/weto91/kindle-cover-fixer/main/thumbnail_generic.jpg)

 	- Connect the device to the Windows PC
 - Open the application
 - Select the Calibre Library that you want to fix in your kindle.
 - Click on "Find Books" button and :